We are often asked what the benefits are of an iBme retreat; what are the skills that teens learn?

 The overall result of going on retreat is less stress, more ease, with confidence in your ability to calm your mind, navigate your emotions, and engage with others in authentic, enjoyable ways.

 Learning takes place through formal practices, pair work, small-group activities, community circles, as well as solo time.
-Teens are introduced to the foundational practices of mindfulness, including but not limited to sitting meditation, as well as relational and communication experiences.
+Teens are introduced to the foundational practices of mindfulness, including but not limited to sitting meditation and relational and communication experiences.

 Curious?
 Find out more about Teen Retreats.